rodroberto/bayard-frontend/README.md

    - `BAYARD_API_KEY`: API key for the Bayard API
 4. Run the development server: `npm run dev`
 5. Open <http://localhost:3000> in your browser

+## **About Bayard**

+**Bayard_One** is an innovative open-source retrieval-augmented generative AI assistant that aims to transform the way researchers, academics, and community members engage with  scholarship.\
+\
+By integrating a vast collection of **over 20,000 research papers**, journals, and resources, Bayard_One provides a centralized platform for exploring the diverse and complex landscape of knowledge, fostering a deeper understanding of the community's experiences, challenges, and triumphs.

+## **Features**

+- Chat interface for querying the AI assistant
+- Retrieval of relevant research documents
+- Document summaries and abstracts
+- Resizable panels for chat and document display
+- Smooth animations and transitions
+- Loading indicators and status updates
+- Copy, share, and provide feedback on chat messages
+- Regenerate responses
+- Keyboard shortcuts for sending messages

 ## **Folder Structure**